Equipment

 Regular Shield

-A character wielding a shield can use it to offer protection to other creatures.
-A character wielding a shield can use their reaction when a creature adjacent to them is being targeted by a melee attack to give the attacking creature disadvantage on the attack roll.
-The character must be able to to see the attacking creature.
+A character wielding a regular shield can use it to offer protection to other creatures.
+A character wielding a regular shield can use their reaction when a creature adjacent to them is being targeted by a melee attack to give the attacking creature disadvantage on the attack roll.
+The character must be able to see the attacking creature.

 Tower Shield